hcientist/OnlinePythonTutor/v3/docs/developer-overview.md

 Congrats!
 Now you can edit any code in `OnlinePythonTutor/v3/` and reload the page to test your changes.
 You don't need to shut down and restart the local webserver after every edit.

+btw, using the default configuration, http://localhost:8080/ is actually loading the `v3/visualize.html` HTML file.
+(See `v3/pythontutor.py` for details.)

-The main caveat here is that Google App Engine runs Python 2.7, so you won't be able to test Python 3 locally this way.
+The benefit of running OPT locally is that you can test all changes without going online.
+So even if you're eventually going to deploy NOT on Google App Engine, it makes good sense to install locally for development and testing.
+The main caveat here is that Google App Engine currently runs Python 2.7, so you won't be able to test Python 3 locally this way.

 ## Overall system architecture